JPP-J/deep-_learning_project/README.md

   A detailed Python prototype showing multiple methods to perform text generation via prompting.
 Includes:
   - Loading models/tokenizers directly for custom control
   - Using `transformers.pipeline()` for quick abstraction
-  - Applying prompt engineering patterns like zero-shot, few-shot, and instruction-style prompts
+  - The notebook offers modular functions and examples for each generation approach.

 - **Prototype Scope**:
   This prototype explores how to generate coherent text using various prompt-based techniques with Qwen/Qwen2.5 LLMs.
 It demonstrates direct and abstracted model usage to support flexible experimentation in language generation tasks.

-  The notebook offers modular functions and examples for each generation approach.

 - **Libraries Used**:
   - **Processing:** `torch-cuda`